AndyButland/UmbracoPersonalisationGroups/ReadMe.md

     - Bumped version number to 1.0
 - 1.0.1
     - Added "month of year" and "continent" criteria
+	- Added option to use CloudFlare CDN for user's geographical location by country for the country criteria
 - 2.0.0
     - Release supporting Umbraco 8
 - 2.0.1
     - Added "month of year" and "continent" criteria
+	- Added option to use CloudFlare CDN for user's geographical location by country for the country criteria